Lupita Nyong'o: 2010s: Breakthrough and rise to prominence

-Nyong'o co-starred in Jon Favreau's The Jungle Book (2016), a live-action/CGI adaptation of its 1967 animated original, voicing Raksha, a mother wolf who adopts Mowgli (played by Neel Sethi).
-Robbie Collin of The Telegraph wrote in his review that Nyong'o brought a "gentle dignity" to her role.
-She later co-starred in Mira Nair's Queen of Katwe (2016), a biopic based on the true story about the rise of a young Ugandan chess prodigy, Phiona Mutesi (played by Madina Nalwanga), who becomes a Woman Candidate Master after her performances at World Chess Olympiads.
+Nyong'o co-starred in Jon Favreau's The Jungle Book (2016), a CGI adaptation of the 1967 animated film The Jungle Book.
+She provided the voice of Raksha, a mother wolf who adopts the boy Mowgli, played by Neel Sethi.
+Robbie Collin of The Telegraph wrote in his review of the film that Nyong'o brought a "gentle dignity" to her role.
+Nyong'o then co-starred in Mira Nair's Queen of Katwe (2016), a biopic based on the true story of Ugandan chess prodigy Phiona Mutesi (Madina Nalwanga).
 Nyong'o played Phiona's protective mother, Nakku Harriet.
-Brian Tallerico of RogerEbert.com said, "Nyong'o is phenomenal.
-She has an incredible ability to convey backstory."
-Geoff Berkshire of Variety wrote, "Simply radiant in her first live action role since winning an Oscar for 12 Years a Slave [...]
-[Nyong'o] imbues what could have been a stock mother figure with such inner fire that Harriet feels worthy of a movie all her own."
+Brian Tallerico of RogerEbert.com described Nyong'o as "phenomenal", with "an incredible ability to convey backstory."
+Geoff Berkshire of Variety wrote that Nyong'o "imbues what could have been a stock mother figure with such inner fire that Harriet feels worthy of a movie all her own."

-Nyong'o reprised her role as Maz Kanata in Rian Johnson's Star Wars: The Last Jedi (2017), as well as in the animated series Star Wars Forces of Destiny.
-The following year, she starred as spy Nakia, a former member of Dora Milaje, a team of women who serve as special forces of Wakanda and personal bodyguards to T'Challa / Black Panther (Chadwick Boseman), in Ryan Coogler's superhero film Black Panther (2018), which marked the eighteenth film in the Marvel Cinematic Universe.
-In preparation for the role, Nyong'o learned to speak Xhosa and undertook judo, jujitsu, silat, and Filipino martial arts training.
-David Betancourt of The Washington Post wrote that the film "takes superhero cinema where it's never gone before by not being afraid to embrace its blackness" and particularly praised Nyong'o for avoiding stereotypical depictions of a black leading lady, stating that she "throws punches, shoots guns and steals hearts in a role she seems born for."
-Black Panther grossed over $1.34 billion worldwide to emerge as the eleventh highest-grossing film of all time.
-Nyong'o received a Saturn Award for Best Actress nomination for the role.
+In 2018, Nyong'o starred as the spy Nakia in Ryan Coogler's Black Panther, the eighteenth film in the Marvel Cinematic Universe.
+In preparation for the role, she learned to speak Xhosa and trained in judo, jujitsu, silat, and Filipino martial arts.
+David Betancourt of The Washington Post praised Nyong'o for avoiding stereotypes of a Black female lead, stating that she "throws punches, shoots guns and steals hearts in a role she seems born for."
+Black Panther grossed over $1.34 billion worldwide, becoming the eleventh highest-grossing film in history at the time.
+Nyong'o was nominated for the Saturn Award for Best Actress for her performance.